Data Processing Agreement

 The relevant company(ies) or organisation(s) using the data analytics service provided by Decentriq.*

-*These Clauses either form integral part of the agreement under which Decentriq provides its data analytics service to the Controller(s).
+*These Clauses either form integral part of the agreement under which Decentriq provides its data processing services to the Controller(s).
 If there is no such agreement, the Controler had to accept these Clauses prior to any processing of personal data on data analytics service provided by Decentriq.
+Where a Controller and Decentriq executed a separate DPA either based on these Clauses or otherwise, the executed DPA shall apply exclusively instead of these Clauses.

 ANNEX II: DESCRIPTION OF THE PROCESSING